amontgom/Practical_Machine_Learning_Course_Project/MachineLearningProjectCode.md

 The seed will be set to 12345 for all code.
 If the same seed is used, it will reproduce the below data.

 ###How the model was built
 The outcome variable is classe, a 5-level factor variable.
-They correspond to five different activities:
+They correspond to five different excersize activities:

 * A: exactly according to the specification